-These financial statements are prepared in Canadian dollars, the Plan's functional currency, in accordance with the accounting standards for pension plans in Part IV of the Chartered Professional Accountants Canada Handbook (CPA Canada Handbook).
+These financial statements are prepared in Canadian dollars, the Plan's functional currency, in accordance with the accounting standards for pension plans in Part IV of the Chartered Professional Accountants of Canada Handbook - Accounting (CPA Canada Handbook).

 The Plan has elected to comply on a consistent basis with International Financial Reporting Standards (IFRS) for its accounting policies that do not relate to its investment portfolio or its pension obligations.
-To the extent that the IFRS in Part I of the CPA Canada Handbook is inconsistent with CPA Canada Handbook Part IV Section 4600, then CPA Canada Handbook Section 4600 takes precedence.
+To the extent that IFRS in Part I of the CPA Canada Handbook are inconsistent with CPA Canada Handbook Part IV, Section 4600, then CPA Canada Handbook Section 4600 takes precedence.

-These financial statements are prepared on a going-concern basis and present the information of the Plan as a separate financial reporting entity independent of the sponsor and Plan members.
+These financial statements are prepared on a going-concern basis and present the information of the Plan as a separate financial reporting entity independent of the Sponsor and Plan members.

-In accordance with CPA Canada Handbook Part IV Section 4600, investments assets, including those over which the Plan has control or significant influence, are measured at fair value and presented on a non-consolidated basis.
+In accordance with CPA Canada Handbook Part IV, Section 4600, investment assets, including those over which the Plan has control or significant influence, are measured at fair value and presented on a non-consolidated basis.